eXascaleInfolab/bench-vldb20/Algorithms/README.md

 ### 1. AlgoCollection

 - We need to choose two names for the algorithm: a primary name, e.g., `NewAlg` and a short name (e.g., `nalg`).
-You can choose any other names as long as they are used consistently. #because different parts of the benchmark can use those to communicate between each other.
+You can choose any other names as long as they are used consistently. <!---because different parts of the benchmark can use those to communicate between each other.--->

 In the following guide we will use `NewAlg` as a primary name and `nalg` as a short name.